-- Increased ecosystem productivity - Increased transport of dissolved and particulate matter - Increased microinvertebrate diversity and abundance - Increased spawning and recruitment of flow-dependent fish species
+- Increased ecosystem productivity - Increased spawning and recruitment of flow-dependent fish species - Increased transport of dissolved and particulate matter - Increased hydraulic diversity and water level variability - Increased microinvertebrate diversity and abundance

 The indicators have also been aligned with objectives and evaluation questions that have previously been developed by CEWO and DEWNR to facilitate reporting on environmental outcomes of the Basin Plan in the LMR Selected Area.
-This was achieved through the development of an evaluation framework (Appendix C), a summary of which is presented in Table 6.1.
-This framework will be continually refined through the implementation of monitoring and evaluation activities.
+This was achieved through the development of an evaluation framework (Appendix C in M&E Plan V1), which has been reviewed and refined (Appendix C).
 The framework is expected to allow for monitoring data to be evaluated at the LMR Selected Area scale and aggregated to the Basin-scale.
-The Basin-scale questions that can be evaluated for the LMR Selected Area are described below.